Charged-Current Elastic Scattering at the Electron-Ion Collider: Conclusion

-The charged-current elastic scattering process provides a novel means to study the spin structure of the nucleon and potentially some presently unexplored corners of BSM physics.
-With its high luminosity and polarized beams of electrons and protons, the EIC is, in principle, an excellent tool for studying this reaction.
-The cross section for CCE scattering at the EIC is expected to be around 3.5 fb assuming an equal mix of left- and right-handed electrons in the beam.
-Target-spin asymmetries are predicted to be on the order of 100\%, with their magnitude being sensitive to the axial form factor of the nucleon.
-However, the presence of a dominating background from inclusive neutron photoproduction makes it highly unlikely this process can be measured at the EIC without dedicated instrumentation.
+The presence of a dominating background from inclusive neutron photoproduction makes it highly unlikely this process can be measured at the EIC without dedicated instrumentation.
 If one is optimistic, a dedicated hermetic veto detector may be able to deliver the necessary background suppression, depending on the final implementation of the far-forward region and the level of machine backgrounds.
 Such a veto system could be incorporated into the far-forward region of a second EIC detector.
-Even with such a veto system, it is unlikely that the EIC will deliver a competitive measurement of the axial form-factor, however the potential exists to measure target-spin asymmetries of this process for the first time, cross-checking the expectations from theory.
+Even with such a veto system, it will be challenging for the EIC to deliver a competitive measurement of the axial form-factor due to large statistical uncertainties.
+Leveraging the full information encoded in the target-spin asymmetries and cross section will provide the best constraint on the nucleon axial charge radius $r_A$.